jairft/jairft/README.md

 <img src="https://img.shields.io/github/followers/jairft?label=Follow&style=social">
 </p>

+<p> Hello, my name is Jair Freitas and I am 28 years old.<br>
+Well, talking a little about me?
+I'm fascinated by the technology area and I've been in this area for a little over 1 year, I know a little about everything but I'm always looking for something new to learn. </p>

 - 🔥 Graduating in Systems Analysis and Development
 - 👀 I’m interested in Java, Kotlin, Spring and Android
 - 🌱 Studying Java and Kotlin